eocdb/ocdb-docs/docs/source/fidrad-api.md

   list            Lists the files available on the server. upload          Upload fidraddb cal/char files.
 ```
-In order to get detailed help to this six new fidraddb commands, type in 'ocdb-cli fidraddb <the_command> -h'
+In order to get detailed help to this six FidRadDB commands, type in 'ocdb-cli fidraddb <the_command> -h'

 In order to be able to really use this command line tool, the tool must be connected
 to a server.
 By typing the command 'ocdb-cli conf' you can find out to